 What We Do

-- Advocate for higher education and educate the public on the economic, social, and civic benefits of postsecondary education.
+- Amplify the economic, social, and civic benefits of postsecondary education.

 - Assess the need for additional degrees and programs throughout the state.

-Per RCW 28b.77, the Student Achievement Council closely collaborates with the following agencies and organizations:
+Per RCW 28B.77, the Student Achievement Council closely collaborates with the following agencies and organizations:

-- Four-year Institutions (The Council of Presidents)
+- Four-Year Institutions (Council of Presidents)

-- The Independent Colleges of Washington
+- Independent Colleges of Washington

-- The Office of Superintendent of Public Instruction
+- Office of Superintendent of Public Instruction

-- The Workforce Training and Education Coordinating Board
+- Workforce Training and Education Coordinating Board

-- The Washington State Board of Education
+- Washington State Board of Education

-- Washington Stem
+- Washington STEM